 YouTube Production Tips

-Stick to 16:9 aspect ratio for desktop and mobile
+- Stick to a 16:9 aspect ratio for desktop and mobile

 C. Post-Production Best Practices

-Optimize your video for search with keywords in titles, tags, and descriptions
+- Use video SEO strategy: add keywords in titles, tags, descriptions

 How Video Marketing Works: The Mechanics Behind the Scenes